inmanturbo/b2bsaas0/README.md

       --fresh           Wipe the database(s)
       --seed            Seed the database(s)
-      --force           Force the operation(s) to run when in production -h, --help            Display help for the given command.
+      --force           Force the operation(s) to run when in production --pretend         Dump the SQL queries that would be run --path[=PATH]     The path of migrations files to be executed --realpath        Indicate any provided migration file paths are pre-resolved absolute paths --step            Force the migrations to be run so they can be rolled back individually --rollback        Rollback the last database migration -h, --help            Display help for the given command.
 When no command is given display help for the list command -q, --quiet           Do not output any message
 ```